 Corn and Tomato Caprese

 It seems that I can’t get through a summer without some kind of corn and tomato combination.
-This one wasn’t even on my rader.
-I’d been mulling over the idea of some kind of stone variation on caprese, maybe with peaches, maybe not.
+This one wasn’t even on my radar.
+I’d been mulling over the idea of some kind of stone variation on Caprese, maybe with peaches, maybe not.
 I’d gone so far as to buy a tub of fresh mozzarella that had been silently mocking me in the fridge.
 Last Saturday we headed to the farmer’s market and I fully intended to get peaches for a stab at that salad.
-And we bought peaches, along with a few pounds of lovely tomatoes, several ears of corn, and incredibly fragrant bunch of basil.
-The peaches ended up in pie, while the corn and tomatoes ended up in a caprese salad at the end of the day.
+And we bought peaches, along with a few pounds of lovely tomatoes, several ears of corn, and an incredibly fragrant bunch of basil.
+The peaches ended up in a pie, while the corn and tomatoes ended up in a Caprese salad at the end of the day.

 Corn and Tomato Caprese